Dr. Anu Bajaj FAQs

 - Following all pre-op and post-op instructions closely

 Patients often underestimate how important planning is with abdominal surgery.
-The more support you arrange ahead of time, the easier it is to focus on healing well.
+The more support you arrange ahead of time, the easier it is to focus on the healing process.

 Facelift FAQs